How to choose a puppy from a litter

 It’s worth watching the puppies and their mother together for a while to see what they’re doing.
 Don’t allow yourself to be hurried.
 Things to check include:

-• Whether the mother seems healthy and happy, or reserved and withdrawn
+• whether the mother seems physically and mentally healthy, or reserved and withdrawn

-Now’s an ideal time to ask any questions you want of the breeder.
+Now’s an ideal time to ask the breeder any questions.

-Are the puppies used to people and a home environment?
+Are the puppies relaxed around people in a home environment?

-If you want a dog as a companion, it’s important that they’re well-socialised and used to a home environment.
+If you want a dog as a companion, it’s important that they’re well-socialised and introduced to a home environment in the right way.
 This will give the puppy the best chance of settling with you and being resilient and robust in the future.

-Your visit is the time to check whether the puppies are inside the home.
-This is important if you’re looking for a pet dog.
-As well as being able to see the puppies interact with their mother, if they’re less than eight weeks old they should be living with her as well.
+Your visit is the time to check how the puppies are behaving inside the home.
+As well as seeing the puppies interact with their mother, if they’re less than eight weeks old they should also clearly be living with her.

-• Are the puppies used to, and comfortable with, the sight and sound of household appliances such as the vacuum cleaner and kettle?
+• Are the puppies relaxed and confident with the sight and sound of household appliances like the vacuum cleaner and kettle?

 • Have the puppies heard noises associated with visitors, such as the doorbell ringing, and conversations?

 • Do the pups get a chance every day to interact positively with people?
-Are they comfortable being handled?
+Are they relaxed and confident being handled?

 If you have concerns about the welfare of the puppies or their mother, you should contact the RSPCA (England and Wales) or the SSPCA (Scotland).
-In Northern Ireland, you should contact your local council.
+In Northern Ireland, you should contact your local council for any welfare concerns.
+Or you can contact the USPCA if you suspect puppy farming.

 If you have any other worries about the way in which the puppies are being sold, you can contact Trading Standards for the seller's area.